 The fact that we communicate with each other is simply astounding.
-Some people theorized that language learning mechanics were linked to pleasure inducing circuits within the body.
+Some people theorized that language learning mechanics were linked to pleasure-inducing circuits within the body.
 Thing is, this is only a theory and still holds great mystery.

 Testing the theories

 Researchers from both Germany and Spain teamed up to study the brains of 36 adult participants.
-With the use of functional magnetic Resonance Imaging (fMRI), these participants were studied performing two different activities – gambling and learning the meaning of new words.
+With the use of Functional Magnetic Resonance Imaging (fMRI), these participants were studied performing two different activities – gambling and learning the meaning of new words.

 According to the results of the experiment, when learning new words, the ventral striatum syncs with the cortical language region, strengthening the pleasure bond.
 Those who keep a strong connection between these regions experience an easier language learning ability – stronger and more frequent.

 Results such as these point toward another thought.
 Maybe the ability to feel pleasure when learning prompted evolution toward a destiny, otherwise undiscovered.
 There is a possibility that who we are today, stems from the bond between learning and pleasure.

-Antoni Rodriguez, lead author of the study, states that the findings suggest emotion could have played a very important role in language acquisition.
-Not only did the ability to achieve intellect just occur, it may very well have been a popular activity.
+Antoni Rodriguez, the lead author of the study, states that the findings suggest emotion could have played a very important role in language acquisition.
+Not only did the ability to achieve intellect just occur, but it may also very well have been a popular activity.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2021 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.